SemenovAlex888/my_project/README.md

  #### Working with restaurants

- - get All Restaurants with dishes for the specified date:
+ - get All Restaurants with dishes for the specified date (if no date is specified, then the date is equal to the current one):

 > `curl -s http://localhost:8080/my_project/admin/restaurants/?date=2021-04-09 --user admin@gmail.com:admin`